 The best romance books curated by experts of romance novels.
-So whether you're looking for your first romance book or you're an avid fan, these are the book recommendations for you.
+So whether you're looking for your first romance book or you're an avid fan looking for the best romances of 2022, these are the book recommendations for you.

 In this section, some of the most successful romance authors writing today recommend their own favourite books.
 (We'd have loved to include our Jane Austen interviews here, as one of the pioneers of the genre, but she's been relegated to the English Literature section of the site).

 Romance is by far the best-selling genre in the world and it's no surprise.
 While tales of murdering one's landlady and trying to live with the subsequent guilt may touch on universal themes, trying to find someone to love and spend our lives with is a lot more immediate for most of us.

 Sophie Kinsella (real name: Madeleine Wickham) is one of the masters of the genre and her own books are well worth reading.
 New York Times bestselling author Eloisa James is Mary Bly in real life, a tenured professor in English literature at Fordham University.
 You'll find their curated recommendations below.

 Who wouldn’t want someone to kiss under the mistletoe this Christmas time?
 Guest editor Katherine D. Morgan rounds up five of the best festive romance books to cozy up with by the fire with a mug of cocoa over the coming Christmas holidays.

 If you like your novels to end happily ever after, then do we have reading recommendations for you.
 Guest editor Katherine D. Morgan selects five of the best romance books of 2022, and offers a quick round-up of the love stories you should be looking forward to over the next few months.